Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 2. Brief Review of what is covered so far.

-In the last few weeks, we have started with the topic of Class Module and Form Controls Event Programming with Microsoft Access and learned how to create a Class Module Object Array element for each Text Box on Form.
+In the past few weeks, we have begun exploring Class Module and Form Controls Event Programming in Microsoft Access.
+As part of this journey, we have learned how to create a Class Module object array element for each text box on a form.

-2. If the Property is declared as Private then Get/Set Property Procedures are added to manage the txt Object.
+2. If the property is declared as Private, then create corresponding Property Get and Property Set procedures to manage access to the txt object.

-When an instance of the above Class Module is created in memory it can handle only a single Text Box’s Event (AfterUpdate, GotFocus, and LostFocus) on the Form.
+When an instance of the above Class Module is created in memory, it can handle the events (AfterUpdate, GotFocus, and LostFocus) of only one text box on the form.

-If there are more Text Boxes, say three TextBoxes, on the Form then we must create three instances of the same Class Module, one for each Text Box on the Form.
+If there are multiple text boxes—for example, three text boxes—on the form, then we must create three separate instances of the same Class Module, one for each text box.

 txtName = Txts.Name